How to give an amazing talk

 Have extra slides prepared for follow-up questions

-When I give talks in front of my academic peer I often prepare some extra slides with more details on a mathematical proof or an experimental or simulation setup.
+When I give talks in front of my academic peers I often prepare some extra slides with more details on a mathematical proof or an experimental or simulation setup.
 I also have additional slides on further results and videos.
 I put them right after my final slide to access them easily, but I show them only to address (common) follow-up questions.
 They serve the same role as an appendix in a publication.
 I put there everything that is too complex or too detailed for the main presentation.
 Over time I was able to build up a whole library of slides that are able to cover a wide range of the most asked questions.
 I also use them as a tool to facilitate follow up discussions that happen often offline after the talk.
 Make sure they are also as clean and professionally looking as the rest of your presentation.
 Often these slides are the last impression the audience will get from you.

 Small bits with big impact